Thursday, January 22, 2015

 We did enjoy her company so much.

-When she went away she agreed to write to us immediately on her arrival home but did not.
+When she went away, she agreed to write to us immediately on her arrival home, but did not.

-We wrote to her but got nothing.
+We wrote to her, but got nothing back.

 We think she is dead.

-Her health was very poor.
+Her health was feeble.

-Rosa Passage was married last Thursday, to Will Olderdge.
+Rosa Passage was married last Thursday to Will Olderdge.

 John Beaduse has sold his farm and lives here in the village.

-Roult his wife is an invalid.
+Roult's wife is an invalid.

 Their daughter is dead.